kerrias/tutorials-message-center/README.md

 ```

 # <a name="step-4"></a> Step 4: Add Event Listener
 A client can listen for an event by adding an event listener.
-An event listener an be added by calling the `addEventListener` function on an instance of MessageCenter.
+An event listener can be added by calling the `addEventListener` function on an instance of MessageCenter.
 For example, a module can listen for the event that is sent when the BITS Base is initialized:
 ``` javascript
 function onInitialized() {
   console.log('Base is initialized');